Nicole-Robbins/phase-1-project/README.md

 ### How to use the app

 To use the Task Helper App, select a task from the dropdown list to add to your daily task categories.
+The task will appear in either the category "quick-ticks" which take 5 minutes or less, "tasks" which take between 5-15 minutes, or "Projects" which take 15 minutes or more.
+To delete a task, simply click the "x" button.

  Use the categories to make sure you're fitting each task into your schedule as realistically and optimally as possible.
 If you only have 5 minutes right now, knock-out a "quick-tick" and save the Projects for when you have more free time.

 #### Contributions